DeadBush225/DeadBush225/README.md

 - 👋 Hi, I’m @eliazar-sll
-- 👀 I’m interested in python and software programming
+- 👀 I’m interested in python, desktop and web development
-- 🌱 I’m currently learning pyqt5 and c++
+- 🌱 I’m currently learning pyqt5, c++ and qt
 - 😄 I've always loved using open source softwares which helped greatly helped me so, I'm looking forward to help others with my work

 <!---